electron/electron/docs/api/web-contents.md

 #### `contents.hasServiceWorker()`

+* `url` String

-Returns `Promise<Boolean>` - Resolves with a boolean depending on whether or not the current `webContents` has a registered ServiceWorker
+Returns `Promise<Boolean>` - Resolves with a boolean depending on whether or not the file loaded into the current `webContents` has a registered ServiceWorker.

 #### `contents.unregisterServiceWorker(callback)`